-Miller Ayre (right), commissioner of the public review commission, gives his opening remarks to those in attendance this morning. — Photo by Joe Gibbons/The Telegram
+Miller Ayre (right), commissioner of the public review commission, gives his opening remarks to those in attendance this morning.
+At left is Ed Foran. — Photo by Joe Gibbons/The Telegram

 The public review of the Hebron offshore oil project has begun, with presentations to review commissioner Miller Ayre having started this morning at the Holiday Inn in St. John's.